 Since the initial course in 2001, people have been inspired to create Exploring a Sense of Place programs for their own local areas.
 Courses have been offered in the East Bay of the San Francisco estuary, the Chesapeake Bay, and the Blue Ridge Mountains of North Carolina.
 Requests for the guidebook have been received from over 100 locations in the United State and from Canada, Australia, New Zealand, Switzerland, England, Germany, and France.

-And now, as of July 1, 2010, Exploring a Sense of Place has become a project of Acterra, Action for a Healthy Planet.
-Acterra is a non-profit organization (http://acterra.org/) based in Palo Alto California.
+On July 1, 2010, Exploring a Sense of Place became a project of Acterra, Action for a Healthy Planet.
+Acterra is a non-profit organization based in Palo Alto California.
 We appreciate the six years of fiscal sponsorship Acterra provided, but we are moving on once again.